rahulmore1/rahulmore1/README.md

 - 👋 Hi, I’m @rahulmore1
-- 👀 I’m interested in ML/Some Mathematics
+- 👀 I’m interested in ML/Some Mathematics {Differential Geometry and Forms}
 - 💞️ I’m looking to collaborate on ... uNdecided
 - 📫 How to reach me ...rahul.a.m@gmail.com
 - My favorite activity is cleaning up inboxes.